We offer repair jobs for your chipped or cracked pottery, price depending on the severity of the damage.

 The traditional Kintsugi repairing is almost the same method as it was 550 years ago.
 All the work is done by hand work with great care, but it will not go back to its exact same form.
 Some distortions will occur most of the times.
 These are resulted by the pieces being deformed from the damage or the thickness of the glue.

-There are more than 12 steps process and it takes 1-3 months for repairing a simple one.
+There are more than 20 steps process and it takes 1-3 months for repairing a simple one.
 It will take more than 6 months for more complicated items.
 It takes time to dry under controlled humidity and temperature as Japanese lacquer which we use in traditional Kintsugi as a glue and patty, is natural.
 Working time, for example a small plate cracked in 3 pieces, will take 10-15 hours of hands-on work and it will take 1-2 months for drying.
 It will take more working time and total days for repairing if it has more fragments and more complicated shape.
-This results in the fess becoming high.
-I think you can understand the high price if you can think how much labor cost it will take you to work for 10 hours.
+This results in the fess becoming higher than you think.
+I think you can understand the price if you can think how much labor cost it will take you to work for 10 hours.

 *Regarding the use of traditional Kintsugi after repairing